sourcegraph/about/handbook/engineering/onboarding/software-engineer-onboarding.md

 1. Read our [company values](../../../company/values.md).
 2. Read our [engineering principles and practices](../principles-and-practices.md).
 3. Start reading [Turn the Ship Around](https://www.amazon.com/Turn-Ship-Around-Turning-Followers/dp/1591846404/) and [Orbiting the Giant Hairball](https://www.amazon.com/Orbiting-Giant-Hairball-Corporate-Surviving/dp/0670879835/) in any order (you can expense these books).
-As you are reading, share your thoughts with your team during team syncs.
-You should have finished reading both of these books by the end of your second month (block off time to do it, it is important!).
+As you are reading, share and discuss your thoughts with your team.
     - [Turn the Ship Around](https://www.amazon.com/Turn-Ship-Around-Turning-Followers/dp/1591846404/) - An inspiring story of how Navy captain David Marquet turned the lowest performing submarine in the Navy into the top performing one with his bottom's up leadership style.
     - [Orbiting the Giant Hairball](https://www.amazon.com/Orbiting-Giant-Hairball-Corporate-Surviving/dp/0670879835/) - An entertaining self-account of Gordon MacKenzie's experience fostering creativity on his team at Hallmark Cards.
 Buy the hard copy.
 There are lots of fun illustrations and short stories.
 It is a quick read and probably unlike any other book you have read.